reseval/reseval/README.md

 Once you have your configuration file and a properly formatted directory of evaluation files, you are ready to deploy a subjective evaluation.
 Example configuration files and corresponding evaluation files can be found in `examples/`.

-If you are not performing local development, add your API keys.
+If you are not deploying locally, add your API keys.

 ```
 python -m reseval.credentials \